The Rules of Bristol Central Tennis Club

 16 MEMBERSHIP DETAILS

 Membership details may be held on a computer.
 The Club only holds such information deemed necessary for the proper administration of the Club.
 Members may apply in writing to the Membership Secretary for details of such information held.

 The Rules may only be altered by a two-thirds majority of those Members present and voting at a General Meeting.
 All proposals for alterations must be received by the Hon Secretary at least seven days before the date of the General Meeting.
 The Rules may not be amended so as to jeopardise the Club’s status as a Community Amateur Sports Club as first provided for by the Finance Act 2002 or to alter significantly the dissolution provisions as set out in Rules 2.4 and 2.5.

-These rules were adopted by the Members of the Club at the 2011 Annual General Meeting held at the Clubhouse on Friday, 9 December 2011 and are hereby signed as certified:
+These rules were updated and adopted by the Members of the Club at the 2020 Annual General Meeting held on Friday, 4 December 2020 and are hereby signed as certified:

-Carol Weeks, Chairperson John Skinner, Hon Secretary (2011)
+Ken Griffin, Chairman Carol Weeks, Hon Secretary (2020)